- Oops!Something went wrong.Please try again later.

 The Hartford (HIG) is headquartered in Hartford, and is in the Finance sector.
-The stock has seen a price change of 33.41% since the start of the year.
-The insurance and financial services company is currently shelling out a dividend of $0.3 per share, with a dividend yield of 2.02%.
-This compares to the Insurance - Multi line industry's yield of 2.15% and the S&P 500's yield of 1.9%.
+The stock has seen a price change of -5.23% since the start of the year.
+The insurance and financial services company is paying out a dividend of $0.38 per share at the moment, with a dividend yield of 2.35% compared to the Insurance - Multi line industry's yield of 1.63% and the S&P 500's yield of 1.76%.

-In terms of dividend growth, the company's current annualized dividend of $1.20 is up 9.1% from last year.
-In the past five-year period, The Hartford has increased its dividend 5 times on a year-over-year basis for an average annual increase of 12.15%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-The Hartford's current payout ratio is 26%, meaning it paid out 26% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $1.54 is up 7.3% from last year.
+In the past five-year period, The Hartford has increased its dividend 5 times on a year-over-year basis for an average annual increase of 10.63%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, The Hartford's payout ratio is 21%, which means it paid out 21% of its trailing 12-month EPS as dividend.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-With that in mind, HIG presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+With that in mind, HIG is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).